sirsweater/icanroll-disclosure/README.md

 > This document establishes a public prior art record as of its publication
 > date.
 Patent applications covering features intentionally omitted from
 > this disclosure may be pending.
 All rights reserved.
+> **Notice:** This is a prior art disclosure document published for
+> defensive purposes only.
+It is not a patent application or legal filing.

 ---